Ibn Abd al-Malik al-Marrakushi: Life

-Born into a notable family of prestigious Arab lineage in Marrakech, hence the nisba, al-Marrakushi.
-In 1300, Ibn Abd al-Malik left Marrakech following the court of the Marinid King Abu Yaqub Yusuf an-Nasr and settled in Mansourah, where the Marinids were besieging Tlemcen in an attempt to oust the Abd al-Wadid dynasty.
-He seems to have died there three years later in September 1303, despite reports of him being at Aghmat only three months earlier.

-He had a son who settled in Málaga where he became a close friend of Ibn al-Khatib.
-The latter based much of his biographical book Al-Ihata on the works of Ibn abd al-Malik.
+Born into a notable family of prestigious Arab lineage in Marrakesh, hence the nisba, al-Marrakushi.
+In 1300, Ibn Abd al-Malik left Marrakesh following the court of the Marinid King Abu Yaqub Yusuf an-Nasr and settled in Mansoura, where the Marinids were besieging Tlemcen in an attempt to oust the Abd al-Wadid dynasty.
+He seems to have died there three years later, in September 1303, despite reports of him being at Aghmat only three months earlier.He had a son who settled in Málaga where he became a close friend of Ibn al-Khatib.
+The latter based much of his biographical book Al-Ihata on the works of Ibn Abd al-Malik.